yunpeng1234/tp/docs/UserGuide.md

 ### Filtering by Fields : `filter`

-Filters the applicants in Intern Watcher by a given field.
+Displays applicants in Intern Watcher that match one or more given fields.

 Format: `filter [g/GRADE] [i/INSTITUTION]…+ [c/COURSE]…+ [y/GRADUATION_YEAR_MONTH] [j/JOB] [a/STATUS] [s/SKILL]…+`

-* `filter` will show applicants that matches all fields specified.
-* If `[g/GRADE]` is specified, it will show all applicants with grades higher or equal to the `g/Grade` specified.
+* If `[g/GRADE]` is specified, it will show all applicants with grades higher or equal to the `GRADE` specified.
 * Likewise, if `[y/GRADUATION_YEAR_MONTH]` is specified, it will show all applicants with graduation dates that is strictly before the `GRADUATION_YEAR_MONTH` specified.
 * For each of `[s/SKILL]…+`,`[i/INSTITUTION]…+`,`[c/COURSE]…+`, and `[a/Status]…+`, if more than 1 instance of a field, such as `[a/Status]…+` is specified, applicants with fields that match at least one of the `[a/Status]…+` specified will be shown.